netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 Where:

    - `server1` is the canonical name of the server.
-This is how this server will be identified by `systemd-journal-remote` and Netdata when you view the logs on the dashboard.
+On newer systemd version, this name will be used by `systemd-journal-remote` and Netdata when you view the logs on the dashboard.
    - `DNS:hostname1` is a DNS name that the server is reachable at.
 Add `"DNS:xyz"` multiple times to define multiple DNS names for the server.
-   - `IP:1.2.3.4` is an IP that the server is reachable at.
+   - `IP:10.0.0.1` is an IP that the server is reachable at.
 Add `"IP:xyz"` multiple times to define multiple IPs for the server.

 Repeat this process to create the certificates for all your servers.
 You can add servers as required, at any time in the future.